infosec-ucalgary/magpieCTF-2025/pwn/ret2libc2/readme.md

 1. realize that the logging function is vulnerable (the user can input format characters into `__input` which get evaluated by `snprintf`)
 1. sign in using the username and password from decompilation
 1. leak `main`'s return address (and therefore `main`) and the stack canary
-1. form a small rop chain using the vulnerable `login` function (buffer overflow)
+1. create a ropchain using the buffer overflow in `login` and execute when leaving `vuln`
 1. ret2libc

 ## Handouts